aosabook/500lines/pedometer/chapter.md

 Our Trial object has the ability to store and retireve data from and for the user, and can create and return all of the other objects to our program.
 Let's move on to the web application side of our program to see how Trial will be helpful.

 ### Things to note
 * As our application grows, we'll likely want to use a database rather than saving everything to the filesystem.
 When the time comes for that, all we have to do it change the Trial class.
-This makes our refactoring simple.
+This makes our refactoring simpler.
 * In the future, we can also start saving User and Device objects to the database as well.
 The create, find, and all methods in Trial will then be relevant to User and Device as well.
 That means we'd likely refactor those out into their own class to deal with just the data storage and retrieval, and each of our User, Device, and Trial classes will inherit from that class.
 We might eventually add helper query methods to that class, and continue building it up from there.

 ### 2. Building a web application

-TODO: Do I need a quick web app or MVC explanation here?

-We're using Sinatra, which, in the tool's own words, is "a DSL for quickly creating web applications in Ruby".
-We'll create a Gemfile with the following lines:
+Web apps have been build many times over, so we may as well use a framework to do the boring plumbing work for us.
+The Sinatra framework does just that.
+In the tool's own words, Sinatra is "a DSL for quickly creating web applications in Ruby".
+Perfect.

+Since we're building a web app, we'll need a web server, so we'll use the thin web server.
+It's simple and certainly fast enough for our purposes.

+The last tool we'll be including is a JavaScript library called Highcharts, used for creating interactive charts.
+What's the point of interesting data if we can't display it in interesting ways?

+We'll start by creating a Gemfile with the following lines:

 ~~~~~~~
 source 'https://rubygems.org'